spack/spack/lib/spack/docs/environments.rst

 environment without any view configured.

-The ``spack env view`` command can be used to change the manage views of an Environment.
+The ``spack env view`` command can be used to change the manage views of an environment.
 The subcommand ``spack env view enable`` will add a view named ``default`` to an environment.
 It takes an optional argument to specify the path for the new default view.
 The subcommand ``spack env view disable`` will remove the view named ``default`` from